Make Trouble, Watch Things Happen

 He logged into his online class in computer graphic art.
 How much did Dodd know about him?
 If the detective checked police files, it would be a clean record even as far back as StarHall.
 The school’s documents regarding his leave of absence were confidential.

-Would it catch Dodd’s notice that there had been a strangulation death at the school when Sichet had attended?
-A pretty young teacher, a brutal assault…the handyman received a life sentence and always claimed innocence before he died; the dead famously stopped talking.
-The Tiber River in Rome had seen many murdered bodies, she had once told the class.
+Would it catch Dodd’s notice that there had been a strangulation death at the school when he had attended?
+A pretty young teacher, a brutal assault…the handyman received a life sentence and then died; the dead famously stopped talking.
+The Tiber River in Rome had seen many murdered bodies, that teacher had once told her class.
 As many as the Chicago River?